+AD identifies deviations from expected data patterns \cite{Chandola_2009_ad_survey}.
+These are referred to as anomalies or outliers \cite{Chalapathy_2019_deep_learning_ad_survey, Chandola_2009_ad_survey}.
+In robotic automation, anomalous behavior often indicates potential failures, posing risks to quality, safety, and cost - highlighting the need for robust AD.
+Within AD, data-driven, model- and knowledge-based approaches can be distinguished \cite{Khalastchi_SoA}.
+Model-based approaches typically employ mathematical or logical descriptions of the underlying process or system, while knowledge-based methods rely on pre-established fault initializations to subsequently recognize faults both are limited in scalability, particularly as task complexity increases \cite{Chen_2020_sliding_window_online, Graabæk_2023_experimental_ad}.
+In contrast, data-driven approaches are referred to as model-free and solely learn the behavior from input data.
+Although training often requires a relatively high computational effort, the decreasing cost of computational power is making these approaches increasingly popular \cite{Graabæk_2023_experimental_ad}.
+Classical ML-based approaches have also been integrated for AD, including Support Vector Machine (SVM) \cite{Rodriguez_SVM} or k-Nearest Neighbors (kNN) \cite{Ando_knn}.
 In semi-supervised AD, only nominal process data are required, simplifying data collection while maintaining the ability to detect unseen failures.
 There are two types of semi-supervised AD, forecasting and reconstruction, which differ primarily in the data used to train the models.
 Forecasting models predict future data points based on current observations, whereas reconstruction-based methods learn to reproduce the current data \cite{Schmidl_2022_ad_time_series_data, Darban_2022_deep_ad_time_series_survey}.
 Anomalies can be identified by comparing the models estimated data with the original observations, where deviations indicate abnormal behavior.
 Therefore, autoencoder approaches are frequently employed in various configurations due to their ability to compress data into a lower-dimensional space in the encoder and reconstruct it to its original dimensions in the decoder.
 A key difference between certain models is whether or not they incorporate temporal dependencies.
 Recurrent networks, such as Long Short-Term Memory (LSTM) architectures, are well established and have been used for both prediction \cite{Lindemann2021lstmpredict, Park2022lstmpredict} and, more commonly, for reconstruction \cite{Chen_2020_sliding_window_online, Graabæk_2023_experimental_ad, Park_2017_multimodal_ad_feeding, malhotra2016lstmrecon, cho2014lstmrecon}.